By Sherry Siska

 I thank God every day for putting me in the hands of a skilled surgeon and his wonderful young interns.
 Dr. Adams saved my life.

 But, mostly, now, I’m okay.
 More than okay.
-If I’m being truthful, I’m actually better off for having gone through the problems.
+If I’m being truthful, I’m actually better off.
 I learned some valuable lessons:

 - I realized that doctors are humans.
 I don’t trust them blindly any longer.
 I speak up.
 I ask questions.
 I get second (and sometimes third) opinions.